GovTechSG/apex-complete-docs/sections/load-testing/planning.md

 # Planning Your End-to-End Load-Test

+## Background

+End-to-end load-testing is important to establish an acceptable performance baseline for a new API or an existing API (when there are major version/backend changes).

-The planning stage may planned as such:
+The planning stage is divided as such:

 - Planning When To Perform Load-Testing
 - Inform APEX of Intention To Carry Out Load-Testing